neenreva/sunnyside-agency-landing-page-main/README.md

   alt="Background imgage" />
 ```

-This is the way to go for accessibily.
+This is the way to go for accessibility.
 My gripe here is that you're ending up declaring twice (HTML & CSS) your 'breakpoints.'
 I'm guessing that in most cases there will be a few different breakpoints but it just seems like most format decisions are made in CSS and that changing the src url should be the standard.
 Tell me why that's not the case?
-To futher imphasize this, adding complexity like a grid format may lend itself to additional use of the size attribute.
+To futher emphasize this, adding complexity like a grid format may lend itself to additional use of the size attribute.
 When doing that it formally ends up being written just like a media query in CSS.